nikkefimov/snippetbox/cmd/notes.md

+-Loggers, dependency injection

-22.07 finish with new loggers and start dependency injection
+finish with new loggers and start dependency injection

 handlers.go function home() is still writing errors in standart logger GO working on it, have to change this to errorLog logger update home() and other handler functions in handler.go made mistake in file type "./ui/html/home.page.tmpl:" "changed to .bak" for testing new logger, tested - OK

+-Create helpers.go

-23.07 creat helpers.go move some code with error handling, and update handlers.go with new features helpers
+Move some code with error handling, and update handlers.go with new features helpers

 in handler serverError() was used func debug.Stack() for get trace from stack fo current goroutine and add it in logger, its good in a future work because there is full route and easy for fixing.
 In helper clientError() was used func http.StatusText() for automatic text generation about status HTTP, like a "Bad request".
 Was used special constants from net/http for code about status HTTP instead number msgs.
 In helper serverError() was used constant http.StatusInternalServerError instead 500, in helper notFound() was used constant http.StatusNotFound instead 404.
 Information about constants: "pkg.go.dev/net/http#pkg-constants"

+-Fix msg from helpers.go

-23.07 fix msg from helpers.go, fix serverError() use Output(), depth is 2 by default
+Fix serverError() use Output(), depth is 2 by default

-now have information about exact string in code in whole project with a problem, before had just information about string in helpers.go which says about problem is
+now have information about exact string in code in whole project with a problem, before had just information about exactly string in helpers.go which says about problem is

-23.07 correction of a deliberate error earlier in type in file for the logger test and errors
+-Correction of a deliberate error earlier in type in file for the logger test and errors

 mv ui/html/home.page.bak ui/html/home.page.tmpl.
 Tested - OK

-25.07 create new file routes.go and new method, move this part with routes from main.go
+-Create new file routes.go and new method, move this part with routes from main.go

 after small refactoring updated file main.go is doing: parsing runtime configuration settings for an application, making dependencies for handlers, starting http server.

-30.07 install homebrew in terminal, install Java JDK, install MySQL in terminal, launch MySQL trough brew
+-Install homebrew in terminal, install Java JDK, install MySQL in terminal, launch MySQL trough brew

 create new database "snippetbox", create new table "snippets", create tests notes, create new user for web with limited rights.
 Tested - OK.